NextGen-Environmental-Sensor-Lab/Urban-RF-EMF/README.md

 Folders:
 + ExpoM data : has source data files from the ExpoM RF sensor in tab separated value format
-+ Excel data : processed files with csv2excel_batch.py, cleaned up some
++ Excel data : processed files with csv2excel_batch.py, cleaned up some.
+Names were manually edited.
+See below note.
 + kmz : has kmz files for all paths in period 1 and 3, view them in google earth eg.

 Scripts: running on Anaconda Python 3.13.5 in Visual Sudio Code